A garden among dunes in Portugal

 The Setúbal dunes, south of Lisbon (Portugal), form a delicate and unique ecosystem where biodiversity is a treasure that must be protected.
 At DSTUDIO we have designed a space that respects and enhances the original landscape, minimising the impact on this protected environment.
 From the very beginning, our approach has been to honour the landscape and its values.
 Our garden needed to soften the visual impact of the construction and create a seamless relationship between the house and its surroundings.
 The design focuses on a series of carefully planned artificial elevations, strategically shaped to generate viewpoints that highlight both the architecture and the broader landscape. | These green dunes also allow us to create small retreats and seating areas that subtly echo the history of the place.
 Throughout every stage of the project, our primary concern has been to minimise any potential disruption to the ecosystem caused by future construction.
 The use of permeable surfaces in areas intended for vehicle access has been a strategic decision, reducing the impact on the landscape and allowing natural water flow.
 In addition, the selection of native, coastal-resistant plant species — similar to those naturally found in dune environments — ensures full integration with the surrounding ecosystem and simplifies long-term maintenance. |

-DESIGNING A GARDEN SHAPED BY THE WIND
+DESIGNING A GARDEN WITH WIND